-We suggest that Ogres would have properties that we classify in four distinct dimensions or views.
+We suggest Ogres possess properties that we classify in four distinct dimensions or views.
 Each view consists of facets; when multiple facets are linked together, they describe classes of big data problems represented as an Ogre.
 One view of an Ogre is the overall problem architecture (labelled AV) which is naturally related to the machine architecture needed to support data intensive application.
-Then there is the execution (computational) features view (labelled EV), describing issues such as

-I/O versus compute rates, iterative nature of computation and the classic V's of Big Data: defining problem size, rate of change, etc. The data source & style view (labelled DV) includes facets specifying how the data is collected, stored and accessed.
+Then there is the execution (computational) features view (labelled EV), describing issues such as I/O versus compute rates, iterative nature of computation and the classic V's of Big Data: defining problem size, rate of change, etc. The data source & style view (labelled DV) includes facets specifying how the data is collected, stored and accessed.
 The final processing view (labelled PV) has facets which describe classes of processing steps including algorithms and kernels.
 Ogres are specified by the particular value of a set of facets linked from the different views.

 The views are illustrated in Figure 1 and listed in Table A in the Appendix.
-Table A also lists in its last 3 columns a measure of the coverage of two types of benchmarks - those of SPIDAL from Section 3.1 and those of the database survey given in section 3.2 with the rightmost column listing the application coverage of the NIST survey [7, 8].
+Table A also lists in its last 3 columns a measure of the coverage of two types of benchmarks - those of SPIDAL from Section 2.1 and those of the database survey given in section 2.2 with the rightmost column listing the application coverage of the NIST survey [6, 7].
+While the ordering of facets along the four dimensions does not follow a strict rule, we tend to keep related facets nearby such as EV4 to EV7.
+Also, AV1 to AV5 represent forms of MapReduce that can cover a broad range of applications.
+Loosely, the ordering (form in to out) tries to list facets of general interest to more specific to the application.
+For example, EV8 to EV14 are specific to the application while EV1 to EV7 are more general.

 In our language, instances of Ogres can form benchmarks.
 One can consider composite or atomic (simple, basic) benchmarks.
 For example, a clustering benchmark is an instance of an Ogre with a Map-Collective facet in the Problem Architecture view and the machine learning sub-facet in the Processing view.
-The Execution view describes properties that could differ for different clustering algorithms and would often be measured in a benchmarking process.
-Note a simple benchmark like this could ignore the data source & style view and just be studied for in-memory data.
+The Execution view describes properties that could vary for different clustering algorithms and would often be measured in a benchmarking process.
+Note a simple benchmark like this could ignore the Data Source & Style view and just be studied for in-memory data.
 Alternatively we can consider a composite benchmark linking clustering to different data storage mechanisms.
 A given benchmark can be associated with multiple facets in a single view, i.e. clustering has other problem architecture facets including SPMD, BSP, and Global Analytics.

-3. Particular Benchmarks as instances of Ogres
+2. Particular Benchmarks as instances of Ogres

 Our approach suggests choosing benchmarks from Ogre instances that cover a diverse range of facets.
 Rather than trying to be comprehensive at this stage, we give some examples.
-Note that kernel benchmarks are instances of Ogre Processing facets classified as PV2 to PV13; this is where the NAS parallel benchmarks or TeraSort [11] would fit.
-Further we have micro-benchmarks such as MPI ping-pong and SPEC [12] as facet PV1 and giving measures of Ogre execution facets EV1 to EV5.
-In sections 3.1, 3.2 and 3.3 we go through 3 different sources of benchmarks comparing them to facets.
+Note that kernel benchmarks are instances of Ogre Processing facets classified as PV2 to PV13; this is where the NAS parallel benchmarks or TeraSort [10] would fit.
+Further we have micro-benchmarks such as MPI ping-pong and SPEC [11] as facet PV1 and giving measures of Ogre execution facets EV1 to EV5.
+In sections 2.1, 2.2 and 2.3 we go through 3 different sources of benchmarks comparing them to facets.

-3.1.
+2.1.
 SPIDAL Library as Ogre Benchmarks